-Answer: Permanent employees and term employees whose term is at least one year are eligible.
+Answer: Permanent employees and term employees with at least 12 months of federal service in a part-time or full-time work schedule are eligible.
 Employees must be scheduled to work at least 1,250 hours per calendar year and have had their current federal job for at least one year in order to be eligible.
 If you are eligible for 12 weeks of unpaid leave under the Family and Medical Leave Act, you’re eligible for 12 weeks of paid leave under the Federal Employees Paid Parental Leave Act.

 2. Is this benefit retroactive for those whose child was born or adopted prior to Oct.
 1, 2020?